erl_nif

 name clashes a good practice is to include the module name as part of the

-in case no destructor
+type name.
+The dtor may be NULL in case no destructor

 is needed.